hilios/drawing-cli-python/README.md

 **Architeture considerations:**

-This codes aims to be/use:
+This codes strives to use:

 1. Functional programming
 2. Pure functions